The Brazen Vessel

 Limited to 77 copies; bound in full crimson straight grain goatskin, stamped in gold, rose marbled endpapers, all edges gilt, finished with two silk ribbons and presented in a slipcase.
 Signed by the authors.

 Limited to 1225 copies; bound in red linen cloth charged with a cross potent in copper, textured white endpapers, white and red ribbons, and copper dust jacket.

-This is a pre-order; the standard edition is due at the end of May, with the binding of the fine edition likely to be completed in a further six weeks.
+This is a pre-order; the standard edition is due in early July, with the binding of the fine edition likely to be completed in a further six weeks.

 Bibliothèque Rouge edition